haxtheweb/webcomponents/elements/a11y-gif-player/README.md

 # &lt;a-11-y-gif-player&gt;

 11
-> Automated conversion of a11y-gif-player/
+> An accessible animated gif "player"

 ## Usage
 To use this web component in your project you can utilize one of the following styles of syntax.